-- Needing a high school diploma, I attend the tiny and now-defunct American Renaissance School for a year, graduating #2 in my class but in the bottom 50% (you do the math).
+- Needing a high school diploma, I complete a post-grad year at the tiny and short-lived American Renaissance School, graduating #2 in my class but in the bottom 50% (you do the math).

 - Through a work-study program I get a part-time job at IBM's Thomas J. Watson Research Laboratory under IBM Fellow Jerry Woodall, where I waste lots of chemicals but create a few useful techniques in molecular beam epitaxy.
 (Because there is already another Peter in our lab, Jerry dubs me "Saint Peter", which I use to this day as an online nickname.)

 - High school diploma and asymptotically-approaching-perfect SATs in hand (double 790, if I recall correctly), I'm accepted at Columbia University intending to double-major in physics and philosophy.

 - Because the physics department won't let me test out of intro courses and I don't want to go back to inclined plane problems, I quickly drop the physics in favor of Ancient Greek, basically majoring in Aristotle (which seems useless at the time but later comes in handy for object-oriented programming!).

 - Continue to work at IBM for a while, as well as at an iconoclastic investment firm run by Victor Niederhoffer and at a similarly iconoclastic arts journal.